givemeabreak432/KanjiGame/readme.txt

 Default list is all kanji stored in an array and should be loaded in startup. autoload the dictionary!

-Current TODO:
+TODO:
 Work on list selector.
 -create new lists DONE
 -delete lists
 -load lists - DONE
--append kanji to lists
+-append kanji to lists DONE
--remove kanji from list
+-remove kanji from list - DONE

--refactor list class
--create kanji dictionary on startup
--loading lists is just loading different subsets of dictinary, not completely reloading it

-add error catching to list reading class

-Refacteor Lists:
-Create dictionary at start of program
--lists are subsets of dictionary saved in lists.txt file -simple structure: list name: kanji_1_id, kanji_2_id, kanji_3_id, ...

-SORT KANJI!
+Kanji Dictionary Display:
+-Add different display modes:
+-Flash Card Display
+-instance "info container" to have different types of displays -move kanjiinfo script to dictionarydisplay and flash card display

+kanji search function
+-Dynamically create sublist based on given critiera -meaning, onyomi, kunyomi, etc